jabbercat/jabbercat/docs/testing/index.rst

 dependencies and basic information about your OS.
 This helps with debugging.
 If you don’t feel comfortable sharing any of the included information, feel free to redact.

+This information is also at the top of the log files.